 Decisions, decisions!
 Obviously, you can top your cakes with anything you like.
 I have two favorites, so in typical Cotter fashion, I’ll give you both options and let you decide which to use.

-- maple cashew cream cheese frosting – This frosting is a bit thicker, so you might want to use a pipping bag or ziplock bag when frosting the cupcakes.
+- Maple Cashew Cream Cheese Frosting – This frosting is a bit thicker, so you’ll want to use a piping bag when frosting the cupcakes.

 Making this recipe isn’t any different than making traditional cupcakes.
-SUPER SIMPLE!
-But, unless scrubbing cupcake pans is therapeutic for you, be sure to use paper liners. 😉
+But, unless scrubbing cupcake pans is therapeutic for you, be sure to use paper liners.

-Bake in a preheated oven for 18- 22 minutes.
-Vegan cupcakes made with oat flour take about 20 minutes to bake.
-If you use gluten free all purpose flour, check for doneness at 18 minutes.
+- Bake.
+Bake in a preheated oven for 18-22 minutes.
+If you use gluten-free all purpose flour, check for doneness at 18 minutes.

 - Total Time: 35 minutes